Bagram Airfield: Camp Vance

 Camp Vance, Afghanistan was the base, 1.4 km from the airfield, established in December 2002 by the United States Department of Defense to headquarter the Combined Joint Special Operations Task Force (CJSOTF).

-The camp was named for Gene Arden Vance Jr., a member of the U.S. Special Forces and a cryptologic linguist who, despite being critically wounded, helped save the lives of two fellow Americans and 18 Afghan soldiers during the hunt for Osama Bin Laden in the War in Afghanistan.
+The camp was named for Gene Arden Vance Jr., a member of the U.S. Special Forces and a cryptologic linguist who, despite being critically wounded, helped save the lives of two fellow Americans and 18 Afghan soldiers during the hunt for Osama bin Laden in the War in Afghanistan.

-Camp Vance was headquartered by U.S. Special Forces troops whose core tasks included advising the Afghan National Army’s special operations forces and local police, training forces associated with the Village Stability Operations (VSO) and counterinsurgency (COIN).
+Camp Vance was headquartered by U.S. Special Forces troops whose core tasks included advising the Afghan National Army's special operations forces and local police, training forces associated with the Village Stability Operations (VSO) and counterinsurgency (COIN).
 The camp also housed highly specialized battalion-level task forces built around Army Special Forces, infantry, a Marine special operations battalion, and a Navy SEAL team.

 Parwan Detention Facility

 The Parwan Detention Facility (PDF) was completed in 2009 and is located at Bagram Airfield.
 It was the main detention facility for persons detained by U.S. forces in Afghanistan.
 The older detention facility, which was located at a different site, has been criticized in the past for alleged torture and prisoner abuse.
 In 2005, The New York Times reported that two detainees had been beaten to death by guards in December 2002.
 Amnesty International used the word "torture" to describe treatment at the detention center.

 Apart from military and intelligence personnel, the only people officially allowed inside the prison building were Red Cross representatives who inspected the facility once every two weeks.
 It was reported in February 2009 that detainees had no access to any legal process.
 Many of the officers and soldiers interviewed by U.S. Army investigators in the subsequent criminal investigation said the large majority of detainees were compliant and reasonably well treated.
-However, some interrogators routinely administered harsh treatment which included alleged beatings, sleep deprivation, sexual humiliation, shackling to ceilings, and threats with guard dogs.
+Some interrogators routinely administered harsh treatment which included alleged beatings, sleep deprivation, sexual humiliation, shackling to ceilings, and threats with guard dogs.
 Amnesty International has criticized the U.S. government for using dogs in this way at the detention center.

 In 2005, the number of anti-American militants held at Bagram was 450, but began increasing then.
 In the same year, four al-Qaeda militants escaped from Bagram detention center.
 To address the mounting human rights violations and the 2005 escape incident, the U.S. decided to build a more modern detention facility.
 As of November 2011, more than 3,000 alleged militants and foreign terrorists were detained at PDF, roughly 18 times as many as in Guantanamo Bay.
 The number increased 5-fold since President Barack Obama took office in January 2009.
 The detainees included senior members of al-Qaeda and Taliban militant commanders.
 In 2012, the Afghan government requested that control of the Parwan Detention Facility be handed over to the Afghan National Security Forces (ANSF).